×

 • Nearly no money is spent on upkeep.

-• Aluminium is a non-rusting substance.
+• Aluminum is a non-rusting substance.

-• Aluminium has excellent fire resistance.
+• Aluminum has excellent fire resistance.

 Cons:

-• need upkeep if the anodization deteriorates.
+• Need upkeep if the anodization deteriorates.

 • It gets quite cold in freezing circumstances, making it unsuitable for cold weather.